Computing Funnels Using Numerical Optimization Based Falsifiers: Computational Experiments

 \section{Computational Experiments}

 In this section, we discuss the results of computational experiments using the method from the previous section.
 The implementation was done in MATLAB R2017b and ran on a~PC with Intel Core i7-10700K, 3.8GHz and 32GB of RAM.
 We will do a comparison between the method described in the previous section and the SOS method described in~\cite{SOS_funnels}.

-The NLP solver used for our method and for generation of reference trajectories was implemented in CasADi~\cite{Andersson2018} with an internal NLP solver ipopt~\cite{Ipopt}.
-The SOS method was implemented in Yalmip~\cite{Lofberg2004} with an interval SDP solvers sdpt3~\cite{SDPT3} and SeDuMi~\cite{sedumi}.
+The NLP solver used for our method and for generation of reference trajectories was implemented in CasADi~\cite{Andersson2018} with internal NLP solver ipopt~\cite{Ipopt}.
+The SOS method was implemented in Yalmip~\cite{Lofberg2004} with internal SDP solver Mosek~\cite{mosek}.